mjezior/file-structure-generator/README.md

   }
 };
 ```
-As you can se there are many properties you can use to make your config more customized
+As you can see, there are many properties you can use to make your config more customized
 and universal.
 What's worth to notice, there are 3 levels of `generatedFile` object:
 - rule level
 - type level